Breadcrumb

 If you or someone you know is struggling with mental health – you’re not alone.
-Learn how to access different support services and read helpful resources.
+Support is available.

 Accessing mental health support

+Mental illness can be treated.
 If you or someone you know is struggling with mental health – you’re not alone.
-Support is available:
+Help is available:

 - Call a crisis line for immediate assistance (24 hours, 7 days per week):

-- Click on the following documents for links to our mental health services and MHSU Centres:
+- Click on the Mental Health Services Snap Shot (linear diagram) for links to our mental health services and MHSU Centres

 If you or someone you know is at risk or showing signs of a mental health concern, these resources and services may help.